Rankin-Selberg convolutions for $\mathrm{GL}(n)\times \mathrm{GL}(n)$ and $\mathrm{GL}(n)\times \mathrm{GL}(n-1)$ for principal series representations: Introduction and the main results

 \section{Introduction and the main results}

+Although Rankin-Selberg convolution is a well-established theory, explicit calculations of Rankin-Selberg integrals are usually not easy.
+These explicit calculations are often crucial for the arithmetic study of Rankin-Selberg L-functions.

-Let $n$ be a positive integer, and $n'=n$ or $n-1$ throughout this article.
+Let $n$ be a positive integer, and $n':=n$ or $n-1$ throughout this article.
 The Rankin-Selberg convolutions for $\GL(n)\times \GL(n')$ are viewed as the basic cases of the general Rankin-Selberg theory.
-In these basic cases, we aim to relate the Rankin-Selberg convolutions for principal series representations to another type of integrals.
+In these basic cases, at least for principal series representations, we aim to calculate the Rankin-Selberg integrals as explicitly as possible.
+More precisely, we will express the Rankin-Selberg integral as a more explicit integral over a certain $\GL(n')$-torsor.

+The archimedean case of the main result (Theorem \ref{thmA}) of this article is used as a key ingredient in \cite{LLS21} to prove the period relations for the critical values of Rankin-Selberg L-functions, which is an automorphic analog of Deligne’s conjecture (\cite{D79}).
+In a paper under preparation, the non-archimedean case of Theorem \ref{thmA} will be used to calculate the modified Euler factor at place $p$ for $p$-adic Rankin-Selberg L-functions (as predicted by J. Coates, see \cite{C-PR89, C89a, C89b}).